tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Infra/AWS Cloud Edge Locations.md

 Caching helps the software to deliver content faster and cheaper.
 Cache is fast storage that copies and stores parts of data.
-The data is stored in hardware that can deliver content fast, for exampl
+The data is stored in hardware that can deliver content fast, for example, RAM.
+The main job of cache is deliver content fast (look up to notes).
+The data is saved in fast hardware layer so that it does not have to use the "slow" storage hardware.

+> [!]